COVID-19. Important information for our members.

 In line with National Cabinet decisions, the Victorian Government and Department of Health and Human Services (DHHS) is progressively reviewing its directions and community restrictions.
 Accordingly, the Coronavirus (COVID-19) Guidelines for the Building and Construction Industry have been reviewed in light of those directions and advice from the office of the Victorian Chief Health Officer.

-Revision 4 of the Coronavirus (COVID-19) Guidelines dated 24 June 2020 has now been approved for issue.
-This revision contains minor updates and an amendment to Clause 3.7 of the Guidelines with respect to the available control measures and occupancy of hoists and lifts.
+Revision 6 of the Coronavirus (COVID-19) Guidelines dated 28 July 2020 has now been approved for issue.
 These amendments have been endorsed by DHHS and checked to ensure that they can be implemented in accordance with regulatory occupational health and obligations and guidance material from WorkSafe Victoria.

 27 May 2020